 There has been an association between humans and bees for many thousands of years.
-All the world’s great religions attest to this with many references to bees and honey (and, indeed, to the ‘honey industry’) in religious writings and ‘sacred’ books.
+All the world’s major religions attest to this, with many references to bees and honey (and, indeed, to the ‘honey industry’) in religious writings and ‘sacred’ books.
 This article looks at bees and honey in Judaism.

 Bees, honey, and mead all have a part in Jewish scriptures, teaching, and traditions.